Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Council originally explored the option of building a new wellness centre (including a new aquatic facility) prior to moving forward with the upgrades at the MRLC.
 However, the condition of the MRLC requires that upgrades to the current aquatic facility be a priority.

-The budget for this project is set at $9 million.
+The budget for this project is set at $12 million including contingency.

 There will be some minor sidewalk renovations on the South side of the park, however they are unlikely to have any significant impact on the use of the park, or for traffic movement on the ring road.